-Listed below is a list of International Association of Ministries Church (IAM Church) values that go to the very core of our ministry values; values with which we will never compromise.
-This involves commitment to the following core values:
+Listed below is a list of International Association of Ministries Church (IAM Church) Values that go to the very core of our ministry; Which we will never compromise.

 “Family” signifies an opportunity to support growth, rather than simply as a number of people in a household.
 In times of crisis, families are relied upon to inject new strength into the community.
 For example, Moses was charged to offer the following order to his followers:

 “Make sure there isn’t a man or woman among your families or tribes who turns away from the Lord our God (Deuteronomy 29:18).”
 Dire consequences would result if families did not make the worship of God their primary focus.
 Thus, family is something more than a household unit.
 Forbearing one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive – Colossians 3:13